benson7667/url_shortener/README.md

 ## Get Started

 Create .env file, please refer to .env.example for the available values.
+Replace MONGO_URI to your personal mongo url connection

 ```
 npm install